Dangerous Eating Behaviours

 1. Dieting & Diet Pills

 Dieting is a strong risk factor for developing an eating disorder.
-It is becoming more common, especially among young girls.
+Dieting is becoming more common, including in children and young adolescents.
 We hear more and more about the dangers of being overweight or obese.
-We see images all around us that seem to say “to be beautiful and happy, you must also be thin.”
-All of this makes many of us feel like we need to lose weight.
-We know that happy and successful people come in many different shapes and sizes.
+We see images all around us that seem to say “to be beautiful and happy, you must also be thin”.
+All of this makes many of us feel like we need to lose weight or try to control our weight/shape.
+We know that healthy, happy and successful people come in many different shapes and sizes.
 But everywhere we look, we see ads encouraging us to lose weight, and tips on how to do it.
 People are more likely to diet when they are unhappy with their bodies, believe they are overweight, or have low self-esteem.

 Dieting often doesn’t help you to lose weight.
 In fact, research shows that people who are chronically trying to diet often end up overeating.
 Their overeating may be triggered by feeling sad or anxious, seeing or thinking about food, or believing that weight gain has occurred.
 There is now research that shows dieters may lose weight at first, but, in the long run, can actually gain weight.
 This is especially true among children and teens.

 Many people with eating disorders also use diet pills.
 These pills are supposed to help weight loss or decrease appetite.
 They are considered dangerous because, in most cases, there is no proof that they work or are safe.